YuZhong-Chen/LLM-Navigation/docs_ws/src/introduction/introduction.rst

 Features
 --------

-- Real-Time 3D scene graph construction
+- Real-time construction of a 3D scene graph with open-set segmentation capabilities.
-- Automatically navigate the robot to a specific goal with the help of the 3D scene graph
+- Outputs the scene graph in a human-readable format.
-- Navigate to the goal location based on the user's natural language instructions
+- Designed with a user-friendly interface.
+- Provides integration with ROS (Robot Operating System).